TootiFruti/wall-util/README.md

        1. wall-show: it'll go thru the directory and set the wallpaper, randomly.
-       2. wallhaven: it'll be fetching wallpapers from https://wallhaven.cc
+       2. wallhaven: it'll be fetching wallpapers from https://wallhaven.cc -args 'tagnames1,tagname2':'resolution1,resolution2':sorting you can pass the wallhaven's search arguments in this pattern with -args flag.
 4. -restore: with this flag, wall-util will be using arguments from the last time.
 5. -log_lvl